SCENE 01 / UNDERWATER CAMERA OPERATORS

 What certifications do your underwater operators hold?

-Here is the breakdown.
-Our underwater camera operators hold pro PADI, CMAS, or equivalent certifications appropriate for the filming depths and conditions.
-Many hold pro dive shooting certifications and have HSE or equivalent commercial diving qualifications for complex shoots.
+Our underwater camera operators hold pro PADI, CMAS, or like certs.
+These match the filming depths and conditions.
+Many also hold pro dive shooting certs.
+For hard shoots, they have HSE or like commercial diving credits.

 What camera systems can you use underwater?

-Here is what that looks like on the ground.
-We operate underwater housings for ARRI Alexa Mini, RED Komodo/V-Raptor, Sony Venice/FX6, and Blackmagic cameras.
-Housing selection depends on your camera package, needed features, and depth needs.
-We also use specialized underwater cinema cameras.
+We run underwater housings for ARRI Alexa Mini, RED Komodo/V-Raptor, Sony Venice/FX6, and Blackmagic cameras.
+The housing we pick depends on your camera kit, the features you need, and the depth.
+We also use special underwater cinema cameras.

 Can you film with actors underwater?

-Here is how the picture comes together.
 Yes.
-We work with trained water safety coordinators and give actor coaching for underwater work.
-Non-diving actors can be filmed in controlled shallow water with safety divers.
-Complex underwater stunts need specialized planning and safety planning.
+We work with trained water safety leads.
+We also coach actors for underwater work.
+Non-diving actors can be filmed in calm, shallow water with safety divers.
+Hard underwater stunts need special planning and a safety plan.

 What locations in Saudi Arabia are suitable for underwater filming?